Imagine that you manage a small web site, which consists of several static HTML pages. At the bottom of each page, there is a copyright notice:

-If you are satisfied with the results, you can press New search to replace something else, or Close to exit Aba.
+If you are satisfied with the results, you can press New search to replace something else.
 If something went wrong, you should undo the last replacement, then correct the search pattern, and try again.

 Congratulations on finishing this tutorial.
 Here is a list of the advanced topics that may be interesting for you: